SoftUni-Internal/interactive-content/EN/04-Built-In-Functions-And-Data-Aggregation/01-String-Functions.md

 inutfos
 ```

-**REPEAT()** function allows us to repeat a string for a specified number of times.
+**REPEAT()** function allows us to repeat a string a specified number of times.

-Syntax here is pretty easy:
+The syntax here is also pretty easy:

 ``` java
 SELECT REPEAT('softuni ',3); // This will repeat softuni with the whitespace after exactly 3 times